coffee-clang/cup-components/docs/BUILD.md

 2. removal of non-relocatable libtool metadata that still contains temporary build paths;
 3. host runtime closure for the selected platform;
 4. package-root normalization;
+5. the tool-specific final package policy, when that builder defines one;
-5. `info.txt` contract validation;
+6. `info.txt` contract validation;
-6. `manifest.txt` generation, followed by independent regeneration from each extracted archive;
+7. `manifest.txt` generation, followed by independent regeneration from each extracted archive;
-7. timestamp normalization where supported by the package path;
+8. timestamp normalization where supported by the package path;
-8. creation of `tar.xz`, `tar.gz` and `zip`;
+9. creation of `tar.xz`, `tar.gz` and `zip`;
-9. creation of `SHA256SUMS`;
+10. semantic verification of every archive against the normalized package tree;
-10. creation of `release.env` for later workflow steps.
+11. creation of `SHA256SUMS` and `release.env` for later workflow steps.

+The final tool-policy hook is intentionally after runtime closure and normalization.
+It therefore checks the same package tree that will be represented by `info.txt`, `manifest.txt` and the archives, rather than an earlier staging tree.
+LLVM-family builders use this boundary to enforce their final public-command, runtime/resource and native-architecture policy without duplicating common finalization.

 The workflow then runs the tool-specific product test and verifies `SHA256SUMS` before upload or publication.
-Archive semantic verification itself is already part of common finalization.

-The common finalizer does not decide which public commands belong to GDB, Clang, Valgrind or another family.
-That decision remains in the corresponding tool builder.
+The common finalizer owns finalization mechanics; each family remains the owner of which commands and payload are valid for its product.

 ## Build output